epolyzos/sp100-social-media-metrics/README.md

   Bing, NRC, and AI sentiment scores.

 ### Emotion Measures
-(All based on lexicon matching of lemmatised tokens)
+(All based on lexicon matching of tokens)

 - **Anger**
 - **Fear**